 Repeat the process to add the same visibility expression to the final question.
-Note: This time, you will not need to create the short code since it used the same parent question, which we have already created a short code for.
+Note, that this time you will not need to create the short code, since it used the same parent question which we have already created a short code for.